BenAttenborough/java-programming/data/part-13/2-UI-components-and-layout.md

 As you become more familiar with the various components, using them becomes more straightforward.
 What's common to almost all of the components is the way that they're added to an interface - once you know how to add one, you can add almost any component to your interface.

 <!-- Ainoa merkittävä ero käyttöliittymäkomponenttien lisäämisessä liittyy siihen, että mihin kohtaan käyttöliittymää komponentin haluaa lisätä.
 Tarkastellaan käyttöliittymäkomponenttien asettelua kohta. -->
 The biggest difference in adding components is where they're placed on the interface.
-You'll soon learn more about the lay these components out.
+You'll soon learn more about how to lay these components out.

 <programming-exercise name='Button and label' tmcname='part13-Part13_02.ButtonAndLabel'>